 The Colorful Old Town Of Altstadt

-Unlike the boring monotonous buildings that I ended up watching for two years in United Kingdom (I’m not talking about countryside but the big southern English towns where I concluded my studies) the architecture in Zurich turned out to be much more vibrant and enthralling.
+Unlike the boring monotonous buildings that I ended up watching for two years in the United Kingdom (I’m not talking about the countryside but the big southern English towns where I concluded my studies) the architecture in Zurich turned out to be much more vibrant and enthralling.

 Like all great cities, Zurich was colorful.
 And amongst its dreary skies, and well-driven roads, the town surprised me with a different color, everywhere.
 I just had to look.